 Instructors cannot have:

-There is no expiration date on your certificate.
-However, written test scores are valid for 2 years after the date the certificate is issued.
+There is no expiration date on your completion certificate.
+However, written test scores are valid for two years after the date the certificate is issued.

 How long does it take to receive my completion certificate?

 For an online parent-taught driver’s education program, you will receive your certificate immediately.
 We issue two certificates.

 One certificate is for your permit.
 You’ll get the opportunity to print your permit certificate after you finish the first 6 hours of classroom instruction.
 You may take the permit certificate to a Texas Department of Public Safety licensing office for an eye exam to receive your driving permit.